 You can use one part of the substitution to replace each part fat.

-Eggs are an essential part of cakes, but brownies as well.
+Eggs are an essential part of cakes and brownies, now the difference is whether to use egg whites or egg yolks.
 Egg whites are often used as a natural leavening agent and they help to make a cake that is light and fluffy.

-Egg yolks on the other hand are technically a type of fat as well so it will help thicken the batter as well as making the product denser.
+Egg yolks on the other hand are technically a type of fat as well so they will help thicken the batter as well as make the product denser.

-To turn your brownies into a cake, you can add an extra aerated egg or egg white into your recipe.
+To turn your brownies into a cake, you can add an extra aerated egg or egg white to your recipe.